Guide to Moving to Germany; a checklist, explanations, and resources list to take the worry and stress out of moving to

 While it is always nice to give your employer as much notice as possible, in order to find a replacement, you are not legally obliged to do so.
 Find out when you absolutely have to tell them and ensure you comply with those rules.
 If you want a reference letter, make sure your resignation letter is peppered with flattery and it’s handed in promptly.

 When to Sell the House

 During the job offer/screening/deliberation process, it is recommended to make the house in sellable condition.
 This includes shopping around for a Realtor and having them look around the house to mention anything that might stand out.

-You don’t pay them until the house is sold, and a contract isn’t signed until the house is officially listed on the market, so you are not bound to them, but make they know this too.
+You don’t pay them until the house is sold, and a contract isn’t signed until the house is officially listed on the market, so you are not bound to them, but make this known to them.
 If your offer suddenly disappears, we won’t want to have invested too much of their time into a house that will never make them money.

 Once the job offer is solid, start discussing a listing date.
 You will want the house on the market as soon as possible to give it the most exposure possible.
 There is a “sweet spot” for listings, known as “posting season”.
 This is when the military members start looking for houses in their new area, followed by college students looking for places to live after graduation.
 It generally starts around Easter and can last until mid-summer.
 Your Realtor will tell you to have the house ready for this window.

 Germany has a similar vaccination schedule to Canada, but being in such a densely populated, multi-national area, can lead to the spread of viruses that move more slowly in Canada.
 Hep A & B are highly recommended, as well as anything that you may need a booster for before you return from a contract.